JeWe37/MovableDrawingArea/README.md

-# Wacom Linux Movable Drawing Area
+# Graphics Tablet Movable Drawing Area

 This is an attempt to solve the problem of using small graphics tablets for notetaking applications.